yakshb/global-water/README.md

 ## Features

-1. Dynamic Choropleth Map:
+**1. Dynamic Choropleth Map:**

     An interactive map powered by Folium, showcasing global freshwater availability.
 The map provides detailed pop-ups for each country, giving insights into various metrics.

-2. Country-Specific Analysis:
+**2. Country-Specific Analysis:**

     Users can select any country and visualize its freshwater resource metrics over time.
 This can provide deep insights into how freshwater availability has evolved for a particular nation.

-3. Comparative Visualization:
+**3. Comparative Visualization:**

     Users have the option to select multiple countries and view a comparative analysis of their freshwater metrics.
 This feature helps in understanding relative differences and trends between nations.

-4. Predictive Insights:
+**4. Predictive Insights:**

     The application not only presents historical data but also offers predictive insights post-2020 up to 2049, helping users understand future trends and scenarios.

-5. User Experience Enhancements:
+**5. User Experience Enhancements:**

     The application employs a combination of visual aids, such as color-coded graphs, tooltips, and detailed legends, ensuring that the data interpretation is intuitive and user-friendly.

 ## Privacy and Terms of Use